 Davenport University offers its study abroad participants the opportunity to apply for tuition grants to offset their study abroad expenses.
 Study abroad grants are intended to make study abroad a viable option for students, that is, grant awards are based on financial need.

 Student must be accepted into a Davenport University Faculty-Led Study Abroad Program.
 Because the university intent is for the grant money to make study abroad a viable option, the criterion for grant application eligibility is simply acceptance into the program.
 Awards will then be determined by the financial need of the applicant.

 - Applications for study abroad tuition grants are included in the Short Term Faculty Led Programs application packet.
 The entire application packet must be received by January of the year one intends to study abroad.

-- Once that determination is made, the Financial Aid Office will inform the Office of Global Programs and collaboratively they determine appropriate awards for students.
+- The Financial Aid Office informs the Office of Global Programs and collaboratively they determine appropriate awards for students.
 Awards typically range from $500 -- $1,000.
 Because they are need-based and award money is limited, some students may not receive an award.

-- The student is then notified by the Financial Aid Office and the Office of Global Programs of the grant decision.
+- The student is notified by the Financial Aid Office and the Office of Global Programs of the grant decision.

 This process ensures that financial need is addressed, and that all relevant parties have opportunities for input into the award decision.

 The process itself will require two weeks to complete.
-Students can learn of the award decision as early as mid-February.
+Students can learn of the award decision in early February.